Our Tea Story

 She proposed an idea, to design, build and run a tearoom at the nursery.
 Little did she know that it would take almost two years for her plans to become reality!

-If you’d like to hear the full story, book onto Anna’s special 8th Anniversary tea tasting evening on Wednesday 2nd October.
+If you’d like to hear the full story, book onto Anna’s 9th Anniversary tea tasting evening on Friday 2nd October.

 Why the Old Brickyard?